MikeSmithLabTeam/particletracker/docs/source/rstfiles/gettingstarted.rst

 Building a tracking project
 ---------------------------

-The first thing to do is to read the overview to give you some orientation and then follow through the different example cases where we explain how to use many of the different features.
+The first thing to do is to read / watch the overview to give you some orientation and then follow through the different example cases where we explain how to use many of the different features.
 This will take you from some very simple use cases to building some more complicated projects.
 For most people's needs this will be sufficient.
 To follow these through you will need to download the testdata folder.
-This is available from the toplevel of the github page (https://github.com/MikeSmithLabTeam/particletracker ) or you may have downloaded it when you downloaded the software from https://www.nottingham.ac.uk/~ppzmis/software.html.
+This is available from the toplevel of the github page (https://github.com/MikeSmithLabTeam/particletracker ).
 Inside this folder you will find several example videos and some .param settings files.
 Each example has its own page in these docs which will walk you through from start to finish.

 - :ref:`Overview<Overview>`